-Women who choose to participate in the 'Pregnancy Circles' will be asked to sign a paper copy of the consent form and to fill in a self-completed baseline questionnaire.
-Another time will be arranged for those who require language support for consent and baseline completion, if appropriate.
 Our pilot demonstrated that it is feasible to recruit the required number of women within appropriate timescales (i.e. 3-4 weeks for each Pregnancy Circle).
 If this does not prove to be the case in any site, or a number of participants miscarry following consent, there will still be time to 'top up' the recruitment before the Pregnancy Circle starts.
 Where a recruit does miscarry we will not contact them to avoid compounding their distress.
-Recruits are informed in the PIS that their data will not be used in the study if they miscarry.
+Recruits are informed in the PIL that their data will not be used in the study if they miscarry.

-A number of lunchtime information sessions about the study will be run by the research team for service side staff to provide information and discuss staff support needed, in advance of the study starting.
+A number of meetings and events about the study will be run by the research team for service side staff to provide information and discuss staff support needed, in advance of the study starting.